09-08-2024

 Guard rails, toeboards, netting, bracing and access ladders should all be in place before the tower is used.

-When hiring or purchasing an access tower, the product should come with everything required.
-There should also be documentation which is clear on what is required.
-Towers can rely on all components being in place to strengthen then and avoid collapse, including what you may refer to as additional safety products.
+The product should include everything required when hiring or purchasing an access tower.
+There should also be clear documentation explaining what is required.
+Towers can rely on all components being in place to strengthen them and avoid collapse, including what you may refer to as additional safety products.

 When not to use scaffolding towers